 Even when the reasons behind variances are outside the control of the company, having visibility and analyzing the differences will empower the organization to make adjustments to keep the business on track.

-The first step to take in analyzing the variances is to understand what business activities deviated significantly from what was expected.
+The first step to take in budget vs. actual variance analysis is to understand what business activities deviated significantly from what was expected.
 Did manufacturing costs plummet?
 Did commission payouts suddenly increase?

 Once you’ve pinpointed the “who” and “where” of the variances, you can begin to dig into the “why”.
 For businesses operating off of spreadsheets for their budgets and financial statements, this might be a challenge.
 It may be easy to see where the differences come from, but “why” will be harder to find.